 Protect logs from unauthorized access, and make sure they contain a minimum of sensitive or personally identifiable information that could be used in attacks.

-Make sure Agent Debug Level is the lowest level of logging necessary.
+Make sure Agent Debug Level is set to the lowest level of logging necessary.
 For example, consider logging at the ERROR or WARNING level, instead of TRACE or MESSAGE.
-Learn more from logging configuration properties.
+Learn more in logging configuration properties.